jplhomer/hotindsm/README.md

 To run the Cloud Code, you'll need to register a new application on [Foursquare](http://developer.foursquare.com).

 Replace the `client_id` and `client_secret` parameters in the `hitFoursquare` function within `main.js`.
 Yeah, this is pretty messy.
 But just do it.

+You'll also probably want to update the `lat` and `lng` parameters of the API request URL to to be Des Moines.
+So it's totally up to you.